LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 Each sample has 28&times;28 pixels for a total of 784 features per sample.
 For the spiral, each sample had 2 features: 2 co-ordinates.
 This is therefore two orders of magnitude harder.
 We'll find we that the underlying machine learning model scales accordingly.
-So instead of 5,400 parameters the final model will have at least 420,000.
+So instead of 5,400 parameters the final model will have at least 400,000.
 A large part of this post is solely dedicated to building the model.

-As a reminder from the first part, the exact purpose of the machine learning model is not exactly obvious.
+As a reminder from the first part, the purpose of the machine learning model is not exactly obvious.
 It is used to predict the total noise that needs to be removed from the current iteration in order to produce a valid sample on the last iteration.
 This total noise is then used in analytical equations to calculate the amount of noise that needs to be removed in the current iteration, which is necessarily only some fractional part.
 The purpose of multiple iterations is to refine the predicted noise and hence refine the final sample.